 Private Client Services Update - 2013 Virginia Legislative Update - Trusts & Estates Law

-The 2012 session of the Virginia General Assembly resulted in several important changes to trusts and estates law, most of which became effective July 1, 2012.
-Below are some of the more notable changes.
+The 2013 session of the Virginia General Assembly resulted in several important changes to trusts and estates law, most of which became effective July 1, 2013.

-By William L. Holt, Sarah E. Messersmith and Private Client Services
+By Sarah E. Messersmith, William L. Holt and Private Client Services

 In This Issue:

-By Lawrence G. Cumming and Private Client Services
+By Christopher T. Page and Private Client Services